8 Best B2B Digital Marketing Campaigns for SaaS

 Many people in the marketing world suggest that B2B and B2C marketing should take a different psychological approach.
 Generally, this thinking is based on the idea that businesses are logical and consumers are not.

-However, as the vice-chairman of Ogilvy, Rory Sutherland, pointed out in his excellent research paper The Objectivity Trap, advances in Behavioral Sciences suggest that the world of business might not be as logical as we think.
+However, as the vice-chairman of Ogilvy, Rory Sutherland, pointed out in his excellent research paper The Objectivity Trap, advances in Behavioral Sciences suggest that the business world might not be as logical as we think.

 So if your SaaS product is built for businesses, remember that you are still selling to emotional beings, but they’re just wearing suits.